class documentation

 This function may change.

-def search_retrieve(self, query, start_record=None, maximum_records=None, callback=None, verbose=False):
+def search_retrieve(self, query: str, start_record=None, maximum_records=None, callback=None, verbose=False):

 Notes: